Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/README.md

 1. Analyze and apply different creational, behavioral and structural patterns.
 1. Implement MVVM, Coordinators as architectural patterns.
 1. Use functional programming in Swift.
-1. Evaluate when to implement Reactive Programming in their projects.
+1. Explain the main components in Reactive programming and implement solutions in common scenarios

 ## Schedule